sujithkani/tinyqv-byte-peripheral-template/README.md

 - [Read the documentation for project](docs/info.md)

-## What is TinyQV
+## What is TinyQV?

 [TinyQV](https://github.com/TinyTapeout/ttsky25a-tinyQV) is a Risc-V CPU designed for Tiny Tapeout.

-This template helps you create peripherals that can be integrated with TinyQV.
+This template helps you create peripherals that can be integrated with TinyQV, and taped out for free as part of the [Risc-V peripheral challenge](https://tinytapeout.com/competitions/risc-v-peripheral/).

+## What can a peripheral do?

+A peripheral allows the CPU to interact with the input and output pins, or provides some additional functionality to the CPU, or both!
+All sorts of things are possible - from a UART or custom sensor driver to a graphics driver or division accelerator.

+Each peripheral is allocated a range in the system's memory map, so that the CPU can read data from and write data to the peripheral.
+This allows the TinyQV CPU to communicate with the peripheral.

+The peripheral also has access to the 8 input and 8 output pins available to Tiny Tapeout designs.
+The peripheral infrastructure can select which peripheral is in control of each output pin individually, so multiple peripherals can be used together.
+The bidirectional pins are not available to the peripherals as they are used by TinyQV to access the flash and RAM.

+The interface to the peripheral is [here](src/peripheral.v#L13-L27).

+## How do I get started?

-Implement your peripheral by replacing the implementation in the [example](src/peripheral.v) with your own implementation.
+Implement your peripheral by replacing the implementation in the [example](src/peripheral.v#L29-L49) with your own implementation.
 You may create additional modules.

-Test your peripheral by replacing and extending the [example test](test/test.py).
+Test your peripheral by replacing and extending the [example test](test/test.py#L33-L51).

 ## Submission checklist